A Leader in the 2026 Gartner® Magic Quadrant™ for Endpoint Protection. Six years running.Six years. Gartner® Magic Quadrant™ Leader.Find Out Why

 CVE-2025-47670: miniOrange WordPress Plugin LFI Vulnerability

-CVE-2025-47670 is a PHP local file inclusion vulnerability in miniOrange WordPress Social Login and Register plugin that allows attackers to include unauthorized files.
-This post covers technical details, affected versions, and mitigation.
+CVE-2025-47670 is a PHP local file inclusion vulnerability in miniOrange WordPress Social Login and Register plugin affecting versions up to 7.6.10.
+This post covers technical details, affected versions, security impact, and mitigation.

 CVE-2025-47670 Overview

 CVE-2025-47670 is a Local File Inclusion (LFI) vulnerability in the miniOrange WordPress Social Login and Register plugin (miniorange-login-openid).
-The flaw stems from improper control of filenames used in PHP include or require statements [CWE-98].
-Attackers can manipulate file path parameters to include arbitrary local PHP files on the WordPress server.
+The flaw stems from improper control of filenames used in PHP include/require statements [CWE-98].
+Attackers can exploit this issue over the network without authentication to include arbitrary local files on the server.
 The vulnerability affects all plugin versions up to and including 7.6.10.
-Successful exploitation can lead to source code disclosure, sensitive configuration file access, and in some configurations, remote code execution through log poisoning or session file inclusion.
+Successful exploitation can lead to disclosure of sensitive files, execution of attacker-controlled PHP code, and full compromise of the WordPress site.

 Critical Impact